noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 [I think it’s very possible.
 Monsters have two separate growth periods: One for their bodies and another for their magic power.
-Lynn-chan is currently in her magic power growth period…...
+Lynn-chan is currently in her magic power growth period...
 There’s a common belief that if you give a monster food with magic power during its magic power growth period, its magic power will increase.]